 150mg per gallon of water twice per month

-Note that even trained doctors do not usually prescribe you a certain vitamin or mineral non-stop, but generally for a limited amount of time only.
-When we use a supplement on a constant basis, the body cleverly adapts to that and may become dependent on using it.
+Note that even trained doctors do not usually prescribe a particular vitamin or mineral non-stop, but generally for a limited specified period only.
+When we use a supplement regularly, the body cleverly adapts to that and may become dependent on using it.

-How to Measure your Shilajit Dose:
+How to Measure Your Shilajit Dose:

 50mg of liquid shilajit = 1 drop